CrashCash/ZeroBT/README.md

 For details of what each packet contains, you can either run the example code, or look at the source.

+Note that the API determines the bike's model year by looking at the Main Bike Board part number.
+Request a "Gbki" packet and use the "mbb_partno" field as a key to the "mbb_model" dictionary.

 ### Example Code
 ```
 #! /usr/bin/env python3